 ## Getting dimensional reduction data for pairing cells...

-## Pairing cells using geodesic mode...
+## Pairing cells using greedy mode...

 ## Finished!